hunkeyd/pension_calc/README.md

-# pension_calc
+# pension_calc_2021

-This project was a weekend study of military retirement pays.
+This project was a weekend study of military retirement pays in 2021.
 The goal was to have a generic understanding of the annual value of a military pension.
 It was designed for Marines (as it sources calculations from the Marine Corps Order on Seperations) but should theoretically apply to all services.

 This calculator will give a general estimate of retired military pay for each grade based on the service members time in service.
 The calculator assumes that you'll